LSEG-API-Samples/Example.EikonAPI.MessengerChatBot.Python.SymbologyChatBot/Development_Detail.md

 ![Figure-8](images/unsupport_command.png "Unsupported command handler")

-## <a id="running-demo"></a>Running the demo application

-Please see more detail in [README.md](./README.md) file.

 ## <a id="conclusion"></a>Conclusion

 The [Messenger Bot API](https://developers.refinitiv.com/messenger-api) provides a set of APIs calls to build automated workflows or bots for the Messenger application.
 The API can integrates with other Refinitiv APIs such as Eikon Data API to extend Interactive Chat Bot capability for users in Refinitiv Workspace/Eikon Desktop application.
 There are many open opportunities to intergate with the chat bot to maximize the chat bot usages and provides assistant for both the business and the consumer.

-For more advance chat bot interaction, please see [How to build Refinitiv Messenger Interactive ChatBot with Python Machine Learning and Messenger Bot API](https://developers.refinitiv.com/article/build-refinitiv-messenger-interactive-chat-bot-python-machine-learning-and-messenger-bot-api) article which show how to integrate Chat Bot with Machine Learning.